Galapagos Island Hopping : Plan Your Own Adventure

 Galapagos Islands Map on display at the Charles Darwin Centre on Santa Cruz Island

 Santa Cruz Island is one of the central islands in the Galapagos archipelago.
-It is the second-largest island and has a population of 18,000.There are several day tours that you can take from Santa Cruz and well as plenty of activities on the doorstep.
+It is the second-largest island and has a population of 18,000.There are several day tours that you can take from Santa Cruz as well as plenty of free activities.

 Puerto Ayora

-This is the largest town on the Galapagos and the main hub for tourism, Here you’ll find a range of accommodation options, restaurants, shops, and visitor sites.
+This is the largest town on the Galapagos and the main hub for tourism, Here you’ll find a range of accommodation, restaurants, shops, and visitor sites.

 Charles Darwin Research Station